mcgill-robotics/AUV-2025/README.md

 ## Running (on local machine)

-Due to potential issues with start-up, enter each of the following commands individually and wait for all processes for the package to be running prior to entering the next command.
+This starts a demo mission meant to run on a local machine for testing purposes, it does not launch the state_estimation package - you may publish to `/state` using rostopic pub (see controls package for example)

-    roslaunch bringup bringup.launch &
+    roslaunch bringup stub.launch &

 ## Running (on AUV)

-¯\\_(ツ)_/¯
+    roslaunch bringup bringup.launch &

 ## Contributing